 OMERO.insight provides a number of tools for accessing and using data in an OMERO server.
 Figures OMERO.insight and OMERO.insight ImageViewer and Measurement Tool present the user interface.
-To find out more, see the OMERO.insight user guides.

 Fig. 3: OMERO.insight

 Fig. 4: OMERO.insight ImageViewer and Measurement Tool